hepcat72/CFF/README.md

 DOCUMENTATION
 -------------

-Other than this README and the LICENSE, documentation is in the scripts themselves and can be viewed by supplying --help (or --advanced-help).
+Other than this README and the LICENSE, documentation is in the scripts themselves and can be viewed by supplying --help (or --help --extended).
 Usage can be viewed by simply running the scripts without any parameters.

 DOWNLOAD
 --------